brand system - 2023

 The problem was Helinox had never needed a brand.
 No design function, no style guide, no shared visual language — just a product people loved, a logo, and a decade of collabs with Supreme, Filson, Stüssy, ACG, Danner, and Fragment that proved the cultural equity was there.
 It just hadn't been shaped into anything coherent.

-The work was to build that infrastructure from scratch and use it to make an argument: Helinox isn't the original because it was first.
+That was the proof of concept.
+The work itself was to build that infrastructure from scratch and use it to make an argument: Helinox isn't the original because it was first.
 It's the original because of who uses it, where they take it, and what it makes possible.
 Style guide, site redesign, multichannel campaign direction — all of it pointed at the same shift.
 Away from specs.
 Toward the moments the gear creates.

 Man in outdoor gear sitting on a camping chair near motorcycle, speaking into a handheld radio in a misty forest setting.Open lined notebook with handwritten notes, a fabric pouch, and boot visible on a green outdoor surface with a C.C.
 Filson Co. label.